ouchitaikoproject/OuchiTaikoProject/READMEBAK.md

 <img src="images/Pictures/weightclamps.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

 ---

 #### **D2.
-Assemble and glue the drum faceplates together**
+Assemble and glue the drum face plate panels together**

-There will be 4 finished drum faceplates that you will be assembling during this step: Left Ka, Left Don, Right Don, and Right Ka.
+There will be 4 finished drum faceplates that you will be assembling in during this step.
+Left Ka, Left Don, Right Don, and Right Ka.
 Each faceplate has a smooth top plate along with a corresponding bottom plate with holes in it.

 <div align="center">
 <img src="images/Pictures/woodglue.jpg" width="350px" style="display: block; margin: 0 auto;">